puzzlet/WikiAtlas_scripts/README.md

     make -f shadedrelief.makefile ITEM=France WEST=-5.8 NORTH=51.5 EAST=10.0 SOUTH=41.0

 **Parameters:**
+Derivated from `man gdal` and `man convert`.

-* `Z=` (zFactor): vertical exaggeration used to pre-multiply the elevations
+* `Z=` (zFactor, integer >0, default 5): vertical exaggeration used to pre-multiply the elevations
-* `AZ=` (azimuth): azimuth of the light, in degrees.
+* `AZ=` (azimuth, integer [0-359], default: 315): azimuth of the light, in degrees.
 0 if it comes from the top of the raster, 90 from the east, ...
 The default value, 315, should rarely be changed as it is the value generally used to generate shaded maps.
-* `ALT=` (altitude): altitude of the light, in degrees.
+* `ALT=` (altitude of light, in degrees, integer [0-90], default 60): altitude of the light, in degrees.
 90 if the light comes from above the DEM, 0 if it is raking light.
-* `FUZZ=`
+* `FUZZ=` (fuzzy selection, integer [0-100], default 7): colors within this distance are considered equal

 Note: if the input GIS raster is in feet, then `s` scale should be edited.
 See `man gdal`.